Particle filter efficiency under limited communication: Statistical tradeoffs

 It is interesting to note that, in general, the first coefficient $\widetilde{\beta}_{t,1}(\phi)$ can be either positive or negative.
-In other words, there are situations where the estimates obtained from $\alpha$-SMC are more statistically efficient that those obtained from the bootstrap particle filter: $\widetilde{\beta}_{t,1}(\phi)<0$.
+In other words, there are situations where the estimates obtained from $\alpha$-sequential Monte Carlo are statistically more efficient that those obtained from the bootstrap particle filter: $\widetilde{\beta}_{t,1}(\phi)<0$.
 At a heuristic level, this may be explained as follows.
-When using $\alpha$-SMC, the propagation of information between particles is typically worse than what would be observed if the bootstrap particle filter was used.
-For example, if the distribution $\pi_t$ is more concentrated than the initial distribution $\pi_0$, it is typically the case that the distributional estimates obtained from an $\alpha$-SMC with low value of $C$ have thicker tails than the one obtained from the bootstrap particle filter -- see \cref{fig.unweighted}.
-In these situations, the $\alpha$-SMC estimates of $\pi_t(\phi)$ for test functions $\phi$ that are ``interesting" in the tail of $\pi_t$ can have lower variance than the one obtained from the bootstrap particle filter.
-As a concrete example, one can easily show that when $\pi_0$ is a standard real Gaussian distribution, $g_0(x) = 0.1 + 100 \times \indicator (|x| < 0.1)$, $\phi(x) = \indicator (|x|>1)$, and $K_1(x, \dd y) = \delta_x(\dd y)$, the $\alpha$-SMC estimates of $\gamma_1(\phi) = \pi_0(g_0 \, \phi)$ with $C=2$ have an asymptotic variance that is roughly half as large as the one obtained from the bootstrap particle filter.
+When using $\alpha$-sequential Monte Carlo, the propagation of information between particles is typically worse than that for the bootstrap particle filter.
+For example, if the distribution $\pi_t$ is more concentrated than the initial distribution $\pi_0$, it is typically the case that the distributional estimates obtained from an $\alpha$-sequential Monte Carlo with low value of $d$ will have thicker tails than the one obtained from the bootstrap particle filter (\cref{fig.unweighted}).
+In these situations, the $\alpha$-sequential Monte Carlo estimates of tail events of $\pi_t$ can have lower variance than the one obtained from the bootstrap particle filter.